VERSO-UVM/Open-Resource-Library/docs/concepts/engineering_methodologies.md

 ## DevOps

 DevOps combines development and IT operations to streamline the software delivery process.
 It encourages automation, collaboration, and continuous integration/continuous deployment (CI/CD) practices.
-DevOps methodologies aim to shorten development cycles and increase software reliability.

 ## Rapid Application Development (RAD)